Actindo-AG/Documentation/PIM/UserInterface/03b_Settings.md

   - ![Cross](/Assets/Icons/Cross02.png "[Cross]") (Cross): The attribute is single channel.

 - *Plugin*
-  ???
+  Module or plugin from which the attribute is created.
+In the *PIM* module, only PIM attributes are displayed.
+  [comment]: <> (Is that correct?)

 **The following attributes are excluded from the export**

-The table displays all attributes that you selected to be excluded from the export.
+The list displays all attributes that you selected to be excluded from the export.
 All fields are read-only.
-The table is only displayed when at least one attribute is excluded.
+The list is only displayed when at least one attribute is excluded.

 - *Name*
   Attribute name.